aau-zid/BigBlueButton-liveStreaming/README.md

 * BBB_ATTENDEE_PASSWORD - attendee password (optional - has to be set to the attendee password of moodle/greenlight or any other frontend to allow joining via their links)
 * BBB_MODERATOR_PASSWORD - moderator password (optional - has to be set to the moderator password of moodle/greenlight or any other frontend to allow joining via their links)
 * BBB_MEETING_TITLE - meeting title (optional - only works if the meeting is started by the liveStreaming)
-* BBB_DOWNLOAD_MEETING=false - download / save BigBlueButton meeting
+* BBB_DOWNLOAD_MEETING= - download / save BigBlueButton meeting in lossless mkv format
 * BBB_INTRO= - play intro file (can be a local file in videodata folder e.g. /video/intro.mp4 or a url of a mediastream e.g. https://my.intro.stream)
 * BBB_BEGIN_INTRO_AT=04:40 - begin the intro at position (optional, e.g. 00:00:05)
 * BBB_END_INTRO_AT= - end intro after (optional, e.g. 01:00:00 - after one hour)
 * BBB_USER_NAME - the username to join the meeting.
 (Default: Live)
 * BBB_SHOW_CHAT - shows the chat on the left side of the window (Default: false)
+* TZ - Timezone (Default: Europe/Vienna)

 #### Chat settings
 * BBB_ENABLE_CHAT - Enable Chat feedback channel